-With unified communications, you’re not just enhancing your company’s business communication, collaboration and productivity.
+With unified communications (UC) optimization, you’re not just enhancing your company’s business communication, collaboration and productivity.
 You’re helping each and every employee succeed in their work.
 You’re making your customers happier.
 And you’re contributing to your company’s bottom line.

 However, to fully realize these benefits and achieve maximum ROI on your UC investment, it’s critical to optimize your UC environment.
 That’s where UC best practices can help and why we’ve developed this guide.